dissyulina/shoesandmore/README.md

    - Image on article 'Best Paint Markers to Use for Bag and Shoe Designs' on Articles page: by Mister Mister
    - Image on article 'Ways to Make Your All-Weather Boots More Fashionable' on Articles page: by Pavel Danilyuk
    - Image on article 'Mix and Match Your Style for Spring!' on Articles page: by Engin Akyurt
-   - Image on article 'hese Forgotten $45 Sneakers From the ’90s Are Making a Major Comeback' on Articles page: by Karolina Grabowska
+   - Image on article 'These Forgotten $45 Sneakers From the ’90s Are Making a Major Comeback' on Articles page: by Karolina Grabowska

 * From [Unsplash](https://unsplash.com/)
    - Sneakers collection on Homepage : by Samuel Lopes.